 But then, all of a sudden they leave your site.
 What happened?

 There are a number of reasons why ecommerce cart abandonment happens.
-And while not all cart abandoners can be stopped, luckily I’ve got eight successful tactics for reducing shopping cart abandonment in 2022.
+And while not all cart abandoners can be stopped, luckily I’ve got 8 successful tactics for reducing shopping cart abandonment in 2022.

 Let’s dive in.